 So much to see and so little time.
 It’s always a dilemma trying to figure out how to get to Paris when you’re only stopping in France for one day on a cruise ship in Le Havre, which is two hours by road or rail from the City of Light.

 On a recent trip we were even closer.
-On a cruise on the Viking Cruises’ new Viking Star we sailed up Seine and docked in Rouen, a city that I know has its architectural charms and art and a history that includes that unforgiveable trial and execution of Joan of Arc.
-An option for the day was to stay in Rouen and take a complimentary tour of the city.
+On a cruise on the Viking Cruises, we docked in Honfleur at the mouth of the Seine that’s south of the busy port of Le Havre.
+An option for the day to was to take a complimentary tour to Rouen, a city of architectural charms and a history that includes the unforgiveable trial and execution of Joan of Arc.

 But Paris is always Paris and who could resist an opportunity to stroll the boulevards on a warm, sunny day?

-The Paris day trip bus directly from and to Viking Star was a $129 shore excursion.
-While the price was significantly higher than round trip train and taxi fares, it provided welcome peace of mind and it came with a good guide and a tour around the city.
-There was also the option to get dropped off at one of several different points in the city, as long as we all agreed to meet at an assembly point near the Place de la Concorde at 4:30.
+The Paris on your own also gave the option to be dropped off at one of several different points in the city, as long as we all agreed to meet at an assembly point near the Place de la Concorde at 4:30.

 Even with our tour of city highlights, we still had five hours free time to wander and unless you happen to want to walk the entire length of the city in one day that’s a significant amount of time to explore.